 Installation Cost Change 2010-2016

-Solar installation costs have steadily dropped thanks to innovations in technology and better import rules.
+Solar panel costs have steadily dropped thanks to innovations in technology and better import rules.
 In 2010, the cost of installation was nearly £15,000 compared to today’s £6,000.
 That’s a more than 62% drop in just 6 years.
 Prices in 2016 will increase slightly due the VAT incentive being removed from equipment.

 This is an updated version for 2016 of this research by green business watch.